AdobeDocs/aem-forms-automated-conversion-service.en/help/configure-service.md

    <li>Step text</li>
    -->

-#### Configure the service APIs on Adobe Devloper Console {#createintegration}
+#### Configure the service APIs on Adobe Developer Console {#createintegration}

 To use Automated Forms Conversion service, create a project and add Automated Forms Configuration Service API to the project on Adobe Developer Console.
 The integration generates API Key, Client Secret, Payload (JWT).

 1. Log in to [https://console.adobe.io/](https://console.adobe.io/).
 Use your Adobe ID, developer account that your administrator has provisioned to login to Adobe I/O console to login.
-1. Select your organization from the top right corner.
+1. Select your organization from the top-right corner.
 If you do not know your organization, contact your administrator.
 1. Tap **[!UICONTROL Create new project]**.
 A screen to get started with your new project appears.
 Tap **[!UICONTROL Add API]**.
 A screen with list of all the APIs enabled for your account appears.
 1. Select **[!UICONTROL Automated Forms Conversion service]** and tap **[!UICONTROL Next]**.
 A screen to configure the API appears.
 1. Select the [!UICONTROL Upload your public key] option, upload the AEM-Adobe-IMS.crt file downloaded in the [Obtain Public Certificates](#obtainpubliccertificates) section and tap **[!UICONTROL Next]**.
 The Create a new Service Account (JWT) credential option appears.
 Tap **[!UICONTROL Next]**.